LiYingWang/Manga/Manga-data-explore.md

 ![](Manga-data-explore_files/figure-gfm/plot-top-50-1.png)<!-- -->

-## What are the ranking of Manga per year?
+## What are their ranking across the years

-The bar plot shows that high rank Manga (top 1-25) seem distribute evenly across years, but some more in 2016-2018.
-Despite the total number of Manga per year increasing after 2012, the proportion of low rank ones (top 76-100) are also higher.
-We can see that Manga in 2015 and 2020 seem have lower rank in general in the box plot.
+The bar plot shows that the higher-ranking Manga (top 1-25) seems to be distributed throughout the years with a higher number in 2016-2018.
+Despite the total number of Manga increasing with time after 2012, the proportion of lower-ranking ones (top 76-100) is also higher.
+In addition, we can see that Manga in 2015 and 2020 seems to have a lower rank in general according to the box plot.

 ``` r
 # bar plot by count over time